Unfit rented home? Claiming under the Fitness for Human Habitation Act

 Beyond mould, the following have been accepted in claims:

-- Structural instability: cracks in load-bearing walls, subsidence, collapsing ceilings
+• Structural instability, such as cracks in load-bearing walls, subsidence, or collapsing ceilings

-- Inadequate heating: no central heating, a broken boiler left unrepaired for weeks
+• Inadequate heating, from no central heating to a broken boiler left unrepaired for weeks

-- Fire safety failures: missing smoke alarms, blocked escape routes, faulty electrics
+• Fire safety failures like missing smoke alarms, blocked escape routes, or faulty electrics

-- Pest infestations: mice, cockroaches, or rats that the landlord has not addressed
+• Pest infestations of mice, cockroaches, or rats that the landlord has not addressed

-- Sewage or drainage problems: blocked drains backing up into the property
+• Sewage or drainage problems, including blocked drains backing up into the property

 Defects that are cosmetic or minor inconveniences generally do not meet the threshold.
 A dripping tap or a scuffed wall does not make a property unfit.
 The question is whether the defect creates a real risk to health or safety.